Albert-Z-Guo/Statistical-Language-Modeling/README.md

 In addition, the weight decay used in this implementation leverages Tensorflow's built-in function `tf.contrib.opt.extend_with_decoupled_weight_decay` which includes biases, which are actually not included in the paper.

 As for the gradually decreasing learning rate, this implementation uses the given `epsilon_0` and `r`.
-However the number of parameter updates `r` per batch is not updated in this implementation because of number overflow issue as `r` gets very huge.
+However the number of parameter updates `r` per batch is not updated as the paper suggested in this implementation because of number overflow issue as `r` gets very huge.
+Instead `r += 5` is used.

 ### Environment Setup
 To install all libraries/dependencies used in this project, run